hmrc/pillar2-service-guide/source/documentation/index.md

 ## Submit Below Threshold Notification

-If group revenues fall below the level where the Pillar 2 tax is applied, sending a BTN (Below-Threshold Notification) removes the obligation to submit a UKTR for both current (and future) accounting periods.
+If group revenues fall below the threshold where the Pillar 2 tax is applied, sending a BTN (Below Threshold Notification) removes the obligation to submit a UKTR for both current (and future) accounting periods.

 Your group can submit a BTN if consolidated annual revenues are below €750 million in at least 2 of the previous 4 accounting periods, and are not expected to be above €750 million within the next 2 accounting periods.